MicrosoftDocs/dynamics-365-ai/ai-docs/sales/linkedin-activities-sequence.md

 ## Connect activity

-The **Connect** activity allows sellers to send connection invites along with personal messages, to solidify customer relationship and add them to their network.
+The **Connect** activity allows sellers to send connection invites along with personal messages, to solidify customer relationships and add them to their network.
 More information: [Connect](/linkedin/sales/display-services/leads-screenshots#connect).

 When this activity is displayed to the seller, the Connect via LinkedIn step is displayed in the Up next widget and work list.

 **To add the Connect activity**

-1. In the activity selection box, select the **LinkedIn** tab and then select **Connect**.
+1. In the activity selection box, select the **LinkedIn** tab, and then select **Connect**.

     >[!div class="mx-imgBorder"]
     >![LinkedIn activity selection box](media/sa-linkedin-activity-selection.png "LinkedIn activity selection box")